exoworlds/clio2016-2017/astroFITS.md

         - pip install git+https://github.com/ericmandel/pyds9.git#egg=pyds9
         - See here for more info: https://github.com/ericmandel/pyds9

-From Python: How to open a FITS file and display it in ds9:
+## In Python: How to open a FITS file and display it in ds9:

 - Set up your data directory as follows:
     - Make a new folder in your home directory called "python"